-- By users here it must be understood the ones associated to the packages (or applets) that act as subjects of policies.
-In the Java Card System, every action is always performed by an identified user interpreted here as the currently selected applet or the package that is the subject's owner.
-Means of identification are provided during the loading procedure of the package and the registration of applet instances. - The role Java Card RE defined in FMT\SMR.1/JCRE is attached to an IT security function rather than to a "user" of the CC terminology.
+- By users here it must be understood the ones associated to the CAP file (or applets) that act as subjects of policies.
+In the Java Card System, every action is always performed by an identified user interpreted here as the currently selected applet or the CAP file that is the subject's owner.
+Means of identification are provided during the loading procedure of the CAP file and the registration of applet instances. - The role Java Card RE defined in FMT\SMR.1/JCRE is attached to an IT security function rather than to a "user" of the CC terminology.
 The Java Card RE does not "identify" itself with respect to the TOE, but it is a part of it.